Mobile SEO, SEO,

 What you’re looking for is to see the consistency of traffic volumes between your desktop and mobile sites.
 Be fairly warned that your numbers for smartphones, especially conversions, will be much lower than your desktop numbers, which is certainly to be expected.

-I know in the mobile seo best practices i haven’t said a word about keyword optimization and there’s a reason behind that.
+I know in the mobile seo best practices for 2018 I haven’t said a word about keyword optimization and there’s a reason behind that.
 There’s a lot more to be covered with this ever-evolving realm of SEO, but that’s why we break up our content into segments.

 In the meantime, if you’ve enjoyed this post or feel we should have added more to the content, feel free to leave a comment below or share your thoughts on our Twitter account (@tech_magnate).